Benefits of sex

 Your sexual relationship may change in unpredictable ways and there may be problems in relation to sexual expression and behaviour – for example, you may lose your ability to judge what’s appropriate and what isn’t.
 It’s also important that there is always consent and some people with dementia may not have the mental capacity to give this consent.
 The Alzheimer’s Society has a useful guide to sex and intimate relationships.

-If you live in a care home, it doesn’t necessarily mean an end to your sex life but care staff do need to balance your right to privacy with a need for care and observation.
+Living in a care home doesn’t necessarily mean an end to your sex life, but care staff do need to balance your right to privacy with a need for care and observation.
 Talk to the manager and find out what their policy on sex and intimacy is, and how you can be given privacy and opportunities to be close, for example ‘do not disturb’ signs for doors or the option of a double bed where possible.
 If you’re in a same-sex relationship you should be given the same rights.

 You can find more information about sex in later life on the NHS website.